zfcampus/apigility-documentation/intro/first-rest-service.md

 > ### Service Classes
 >
-> When you create a Code-Connected service, Apigility generates three PHP class files for you:
+> When you create a Code-Connected service, Apigility generates four PHP class files for you:
 >
 > - An Entity class
 > - A Collection class which extends `Zend\Paginator\Paginator`, which will allow you to provide
 >   paginated result sets.
 > - A Resource class for performing operations.
+> - A Factory class for the Resource created.
 >
 > Your own code may already define entity and collection classes that you want to use, so you are
 > free to ignore the stub classes Apigility creates.
 One note, however: if you end up versioning